meteatamel/knative-tutorial/docs/clusterlocal.md

 NAME               URL
 helloworld-local   http://helloworld-local.default.svc.cluster.local
 ```
-Notice that the URL has `svc.cluster.local` (and not our dummy nip.io domain) in it which makes it not publicly accessible.
+Notice that the URL has `svc.cluster.local` (and not the xip.io domain) in it which makes it not publicly accessible.

 ## Turn a public service into local

 You can also take an existing public service and turn into a local service by simply adding the label.

 For example, deploy the first version of helloworld service: